 Situated at Dendy Street Beach in the Melbourne suburb of Brighton, the Brighton bathing boxes are a popular Bayside icon.
 The beach got its name from Henry Dendy, widely known as the founder of Brighton.
 The tragic story of Henry Dendy, a wealthy farmer from Sussex in England, who died penniless in Victoria, do not resonate with Dendy Street beach or its bathing boxes.
 These bathing boxes are some of the most pricey pieces of Melbourne real estate.

 In 2018, one such tiny bathing box was sold at an auction for a whopping $337,000.
 Only Bayside residents and ratepayers can purchase the Brighton Bathing boxes.
-Owners purchase what is essentially a lease agreement and don’t pay a stamp duty or buy a title but do have to pay an annual fee and council rates.
+Owners purchase what is essentially a license and don’t pay a stamp duty or buy a title but do have to pay an annual fee and council rates.
+The license doesn’t convey any interest in the land.
 It is prohibited to camp out at night or use it for any sort of accommodation.
 To make it short, the owners can use it for storing items like fish gear or taking shelter on a hot day.

 For the rest of the population this iconic structures are a selfie heaven and is one of the most photographed locations in Melbourne.
 These instantly recognisable structures are a popular backdrop for wedding photography and many other such celebrations of life.

 Brighton’s bathing boxes were erected to allow modest bathing and were originally used as changing rooms.
 These boxes were located close to the water to facilitate discrete entry for the bathers to the sea.
 First of these iconic boxes was built in 1862 and by the turn of the century many more were built as their popularity increased.
 By the 1920’s most fell into disrepair and there were call for its removal from the shores.